jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

 - [x] Implement basic inventory data structure
 - [x] Create Inventory component for displaying items
 - [x] Implement add and remove item functionality
-- [x] Add initial items to inventory during game session initialization
 - [ ] Implement item usage functionality
+- [ ] Add item usage restrictions and logical checks
+  - Prevent usage of items not in inventory
+  - Provide feedback for attempted use of unavailable items
+- [ ] Integrate inventory with other game systems (e.g., combat)

+Prevent usage of items not in inventory
+Provide feedback for attempted use of unavailable items
 - [ ] Integrate inventory with other game systems (e.g., combat)

 3.4 Character Summary